 M joined Watsi on November 9th, 2016.
-Three years ago, M became the 2593rd member to automatically support a new Watsi patient every month.
-Since then, 3,363 more people have become monthly donors!
-M's most recent donation supported Noah, a widowed father-of-five and a flower vendor from Kenya, to fund a surgery to repair his fractured femur.
+Seven years ago, M joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+M's most recent donation supported Beatrice, a 31-yearold mother from Kenya, to fund a thyroidectomy.

 M has funded healthcare for 112 patients in 12 countries.